-Vaccine Mandates: What Are My Options?
+COVID Vaccine Mandates: If I Don't Want the Jab, What Are My Options?

-Katie Kern, R.N., was a frontline nurse during the COVID crisis in 2020.
+Katie Kern, R.N., was a front-line nurse during the COVID crisis in 2020.
 She did not ask to be called a hero, but her personal sacrifice and dedication to her patients earned her that consideration.
-In 2021, Katie went from hero to zero in the eyes of her employer, Henry Ford Health System.
-Choking back tears and trembling as she recalled the incident, Katie reported, "In June 2021, I received an email from Henry Ford threatening termination of employment ... for non-compliance with their Covid vaccine mandate."
+In 2021 Katie went from hero to zero in the eyes of her employer, Henry Ford Health jonathanfilskov-photography/iStock/Getty Images Plus

+System.
+Choking back tears and trembling as she recalled the incident, Katie reports, "In June 2021, I received an email from Henry Ford threatening termination of employment ... for non-compliance with their Covid vaccine mandate."
 This ultimatum was delivered after months of oppressive bullying, threats, and suspensions.